Enjoy Amusement Parks Safely

 - Choose a family meeting place and make sure your children can find it.
 Instruct them to look for a uniformed employee if they get lost.

 If you or a family member has been injured while on the premises of an amusement park or in any other personal injury, please call the Law Offices of Diana Santa Maria, P.A. for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to get you the compensation that you and your family deserve.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to get you the compensation that you and your family deserve.
 You can reach us at (954) 434-1077 or contact us via the website.